fusionpbx/fusionpbx-docs/source/applications/call_detail_record.md

 300\") \| crontab
 ```

-- Once you\'ve made these changes you can save the file.
+- Once you've made these changes you can save the file.
 You could restart
 your server, or you could reloadxml and then restart the xml[cdr]{#cdr}
 module.
 Either is ok, it is up to you.
 Then your changes will have taken
 effect and you should no longer lose your menu bar when looking at CDR